letiushev/Embedded-systems-and-micro-controllers/time to collision/README.md

-The way to calculate ttc is the following:
+The way to calculate time to collision is the following:
   - We have additional variables: velocity, prevS (previous measure of distance), current (current time), prevT(previous time) and ttc (time to collision)
   - In the main loop, we set the current time = millis().
 Then we calculate the velocity by negation of outputValue and prevS.
 The result we divide by time (current-prevT).
   - The next step we calculate time to collision by the giving formula: −(outputValue/velocity)